Durham Office

 3605 Glenwood Avenue, Suite 500, Raleigh, NC 27612

-Dedicated and Proven Real Property, Condemnation and Eminent Domain Lawyers Serving Landowners in Raleigh, Durham, Throughout the Triangle and Across North Carolina
+Dedicated and Proven Condemnation and Eminent Domain Lawyers Serving Landowners in Raleigh, Durham, Throughout the Triangle and Across North Carolina

 For more than three decades, the Condemnation and Eminent Domain attorneys at Manning Fulton have been protecting the rights of North Carolina landowners and business owners facing condemnation of their property.
 We have handled cases of all shapes, sizes, and forms, consistently producing exceptional results for our clients — whether by negotiated settlement or taking the government to trial.
 Our attorneys are skilled negotiators and litigators, dedicated to ensuring that our clients receive the full fair market value of their property, whether through settlement, at mediation, or a jury verdict at trial.